The essential health check ups you can get at lunchtime

 Regular check ups are a smart way to invest in your health and wellbeing.
 Taking up very little time, you can even bowl them over in your lunch hour.

-Evidence shows us that early detection of conditions such as heart disease and cancer can reduce the risks of serious illness.
+Evidence shows us that early detection of conditions such as heart disease, opens in a new tab and cancer can reduce the risks of serious illness, opens in a new tab.
 Taking 60 minutes – or less – to tick off a regular health check up might be the best thing you do today for your future health.

 Which one will you tick off this week?